-BB 13's Narrator Says He Never Felt Leaving The Show; Reacts To Makers Being Biased Towards Sidharth
+Bigg Boss Narrator Says He Never Felt Like Quitting; Reacts To Makers Being Biased Towards Sidharth

 Bigg Boss became a game changer in Vijay's career.
-He has been working for the show since Season 4 and never thought of quitting the show.
-He was quoted by Bollywoodlife as saying, "During the last ten years, I felt like I would leave the show only when the makers ask me to.
+He has been working for the show since Bigg Boss Season 4 and never thought of quitting it.
+He was quoted by Bollywoodlife as saying, "During the last 10 years, I felt like I would leave the show only when the makers ask me to.
 I have never felt like quitting this show and I will continue doing it until they (makers) stop me from doing so."

-Vijay revealed that he has watched Season 2 and 3 as a viewer.
-He also added that whenever he meets Salman Khan, they talk in general and never spoke about the show.
+Vijay revealed that he has watched Bigg Boss Season 2 and 3 as a viewer.
+He also added that whenever he meets Salman Khan, they talk in general and never speak about the Bigg Boss.

 Bigg Boss Season 13 is the biggest and is considered the most controversial seasons!
 Many people think that the makers and channel is biased toward Dil Se Dil Tak actor Sidharth Shukla.
 Regarding the same, Vijay told the entertainment portal, "Once people get emotionally attached to the show, they generally start saying things like this."